What Should We Blame Mass Shootings On?

 As you can imagine, I’ve been asked several times to provide my two cents regarding the latest series of mass shootings.
-I’m happy to do so but let’s put aside the numerous “strange” or unexplainable things related to these recent shootings (because there are several) and instead, let’s focus on mass shootings in general.
-There are a few things that we really need to consider because some people are blaming our guns, our country, race, and even Donald Trump as the reasoning.
+I’m happy to do so but let’s put aside the numerous “strange” or unexplainable things related to these recent shootings (because there are several).
+Instead, let’s focus on mass shootings in general.
+There are a few things that we need to consider because some people are blaming our guns, our country, race, and even Donald Trump as the reasoning.
 I don’t think any of those are the real issues.

 Social media seems to be filled with so much misinformation and way too much emotion.
-Let me just say that social media is NOT going to be your best source for information.
+Let me say that social media will NOT be your best source of information.
 Furthermore, I think too many are simply not thinking about this from a rational or even logical point of view.
 Don’t get me wrong.
-These shootings were definitely tragic and unfortunate, but let’s not allow emotions surrounding these events to cloud our thinking or judgment.
-It’s complex enough without doing that and I’m sure most of us can agree on that.
+These shootings were tragic and unfortunate, but let’s not allow emotions surrounding these events to cloud our thinking or judgment.
+It’s complex enough without doing that, and I’m sure most of us can agree.

 Is It A Mental Health Issue?

-As someone that was trained to teach Active Shooter preparedness, I can tell you that the evidence is quite astounding to the mental health factor of many of these shootings.
-Many shooters in the past were known to have been on some kind of medication for mental health.
-That list is actually quite extensive when you start looking into it.
+As someone trained to teach Active Shooter preparedness, I can tell you that the evidence is astounding regarding the mental health factor of many of these shootings.
+Many shooters were known to have been on some medication for mental health.
+That list is quite extensive when you start looking into it.
 Does it account for all incidents?
 Of course not.
-In fact, at the time of this writing, I haven’t even heard if mental health or medication played a role in these recent ones.
-So let’s say it wasn’t for argument sake.
+In fact, at the time of this writing, I hadn’t even heard if mental health or medication played a role in these recent ones.
+So let’s say it wasn’t for argument’s sake.
 Is that factor to be ignored either way?
 Absolutely not.
-Yet, evidently, there are doctors out there on the radio suggesting that the mental health element is a “red herring”.
-For those of you who are unfamiliar with that term, it means “a clue that is or is intended to be misleading or distracting.”
-But is it really?
+Yet, doctors on the radio suggest that the mental health element is a “red herring.”
+For those unfamiliar with that term, it means “a clue that is or is intended to be misleading or distracting.”
+But is it?

 FBI studies have found that at least 25 percent of active shooters had been DIAGNOSED with mental illness.
 That should be our baseline or starting point.
-For some perspective, we also need to keep in mind that at least 50% of people with a mental illness go undiagnosed or are not properly treated.
-So we simply won’t know about some of these people.
+For some additional perspective, we also need to remember that at least 50% of people with a mental illness go undiagnosed or are not properly treated.
+So we won’t know about some of these people.
 On the other side of that coin, at least one study has shown that doctors misdiagnosed almost two-thirds of their patients and prescribed unnecessary antidepressants.

-Both of these situations give us new questions to ask… like: How is someone with a mental issue going to act without proper medication?
-Or how is someone without a mental issue going to act when they’re on medication they shouldn’t be on?
-Even if only one half of one percent reacts tragically, we are still talking big numbers and big problems here.
+Both situations give us new questions, such as how someone with a mental issue will act without proper medication.
+Or how will someone without a mental issue act when they’re on medication they shouldn’t be on?
+Even if only half of one percent reacts tragically, we are still talking big numbers and problems here.
 Why are we not talking about this?

 The point is that even on the low end of this topic, we see something significant here.
-Now I’m not saying it’s the total answer but it should at least be a factor to consider if we are going to look at this problem objectively.
-Even from an obvious standpoint, it takes a pretty sick and/or twisted person to want to just kill as many people as they can – planned or not.
+Now I’m not saying it’s the total answer, but it should at least be a factor to consider if we are going to look at this problem objectively.
+Even from an obvious standpoint, it takes a pretty sick or twisted person to want to kill as many people as possible – planned or not.
 But does it hold water?

 Some Evidence To Support

-That being said, when we dig a little deeper into that, we also see that quite a few mass shootings in the United States are carried out by people who had either been diagnosed with a mental disorder or simply demonstrated signs of serious mental illness prior to the attack – according to both the FBI and DHS.
+That being said, when we dig a little deeper into that, we also see that quite a few mass shootings in the United States are carried out by people who had either been diagnosed with a mental disorder or demonstrated signs of severe mental illness before the attack – according to both the FBI and DHS.
 The odd part about that is that the people who often noticed that odd mental behavior didn’t call to report it.
 Why not?

-I don’t know about you but mental health sounds like a pretty good starting point considering the grand scheme of things.
+I don’t know about you, but mental health sounds like a good starting point, considering the grand scheme.
 But how do we address the lack of involvement from friends, family, and bystanders?
 Well, let’s just assume that they are not somewhat responsible for the sake of this article.

-We’ve all seen the news stories for years saying that doctors are over-prescribing mental health drugs… which are often linked to a “snap”.
-Many of us don’t want to talk about that and we definitely don’t want to talk about how prescription antidepressants come with side effects that include an increased risk of suicide and violent behavior, including physical assault and homicide.
+For years, we’ve seen news stories saying doctors over-prescribe mental health drugs, often linked to a “snap.”
+Many of us don’t want to talk about that, and we definitely don’t want to talk about how prescription antidepressants have side effects that include an increased risk of suicide and violent behavior, including physical assault and homicide.
 Why not?
 Perhaps it’s because so many are on them?
-I don’t know but instead of learning how to deal with our problems, we are medicating them away.
+I don’t know, but instead of learning how to deal with our problems, we are medicating them away.
 Instead of learning how to deal with our kids, we are medicating them away.
-I don’t know about you but this sounds like a really bad mix.
+I don’t know about you, but this sounds like a nasty mix.

 Just so everyone is on the same page here, the percentage of Americans taking mental health drugs is climbing dramatically.
-Yet, mass shootings were not as common when people weren’t so medicated and guns were a societal norm.
-If we are thinking about research or legislation, we might want to start with big pharma.
-But considering that our congress gets a lot of their money from those companies and considering that so many are using their products… I’m guessing that “guns” will continue to get the blame for a while.
+Yet, mass shootings were not as common when people weren’t so medicated, and guns were a societal norm.
+If we are considering research or legislation, we might want to start with big pharma.
+But considering that our congress gets a lot of their money from those companies and so many are using their products… I’m guessing that “guns” will continue to get the blame for a while.

 Let me provide just one more thing on this.
-Amy Swearer, a senior legal policy analyst at The Heritage Foundation, said about two-thirds of shooters are found to have serious mental problems but that the media coverage has focused on those with an ideological bent such as racism or nativism.
+Amy Swearer, a senior legal policy analyst at The Heritage Foundation, said about two-thirds of shooters have serious mental problems but that the media coverage has focused on those with an ideological bent such as racism or nativism.
 Over and over again, we see a similar theme when we REALLY look at it.
-But the question so few are asking is “What makes someone’s mental health deteriorate like that?”
+But the question so few are asking is, “What makes someone’s mental health deteriorate like that?”

 Is It The “White” People?